MetaboHUB-MetaToul/goodPractices/README.md

 They are listed in order of importance and difficulty of implementation.

+You can also browse the Ten simple rules for making a software tool workflow-ready in this <a href="https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1009823#sec002" target="_blank">paper</a>.

 ## MetaToul bioinformatics referent

 If the person in charge of the new development is not a senior developer, and the person in charge is neither a computer scientist nor a bioinformatician, it is necessary to choose a referent from among MetaToul's permanent bioinformaticians.
 Code review sessions can be organized between the new developer and the permanent member to ensure that the code produced meets the standards of any IT project.